 Like any coastal location, the beach is an easy option for those wanting to spend time relaxing, swimming or surfing.
 The city also offers plenty to do and a safari is always a popular outing.
 Volunteers generally budget around $50 a week spending money in South Africa.

 For all future volunteers, I want you to know how incredible this experience is.
 You will walk into this adventure with many expectations and feelings.
 You will leave having exceeded those expectations and feelings in ways you can not even imagine.
 Enjoy every single minute of every single day you get to explore and experience a new place and the people you will meet.
 You will have the time of your life.
 Katelyn McLaughlin, IVHQ volunteer in South Africa

 So there it is - ten of the cheapest and best value for money volunteer programs you’ll find.
 If you’re not sure if any of these are for you, IVHQ has plenty more affordable, high quality programs that only just miss out on this list.

 But there’s still more!

 Saving money doesn’t stop when you get the cheapest volunteer programs.
 Actually, that’s just the start.
 There are loads of savings you can make by being smart about how you travel.
 IVHQ has you covered there too - check out these specialist tips for volunteering on a budget.

-For more information on what your IVHQ fees cover, and to compare prices across our range of over 50+ programs worldwide, browse our cheap volunteer program fees.
+For more information on what your IVHQ fees cover, and to compare prices across our range of programs worldwide, browse our cheap volunteer Program Fees.